Email - Encrypt Outgoing Emails (Staff/Faculty)

 This document shows faculty and staff how to use Southwest Tech's email system to encrypt outgoing emails.

 Encrypting emails can useful when sending sensitive information such as financial data.

 Internal Email Address - All internal (staff and faculty) email that is sent from your swtc.edu email address to someone with a swtc.edu email address is already encrypted.

 Southwest Tech’s email system will encrypt the email and send the user a link to open the encrypted email.
-The email they receive will be sent from “firstname.lastname@example.org” with the subject “You have a new encrypted message from email@example.com”.
+The email they receive will be sent from “email@example.com” with the subject you entered.

 The recipient will need to click the Read the message button to proceed.
 Depending on their email service, they will be prompted to sign in with their email credentials to view the message.
 The example below was sent to a user's Gmail address.